 Cats Protection’s online petition seeks to encourage cat owners to back the campaign, and put pressure on the government to update the law on air guns.
-Both Northern Ireland and Scotland already have air gun licencing laws in place, and with a lack of UK-wide regulation, it has been reported that 90% of air gun attacks on cats happen in England and Wales.
+Both Northern Ireland and Scotland already have air gun licensing laws in place, and with a lack of UK-wide regulation, it has been reported that 90% of air gun attacks on cats happen in England and Wales.

 Cats Protection’s Advocacy Manager Jacqui Cuff says: “The reality of an air gun attack on a cat is horrific, and around half die as a result of their injuries.
 Those that survive will endure considerable suffering and may be left with life-long disabilities.
 Owners can face a great deal of upset and huge vet bills and whole communities can be left deeply worried about attacks of this kind in their neighbourhood.”